walterBSG/MTG_Cash/README.md

 - Improved input format (e.g. by name, ID, etc.)
 - Refined dataset
 - Easier process for retraining
+- Implement visualization of results using graphs and charts to better understand the data.
 - Batch prediction capability